Miyagi: You learn plenty.

 - Graceful Loser: Johnny, after Daniel wins the tournament.
 Kreese...
 Not so much.

 - Hard Work Hardly Works: Seemingly in play, but ultimately averted.
 To get to the level of competition that the Cobra Kai students are at requires years of training and physical conditioning.
 While it's true that Daniel manages to catch up in only two months, the set up before the Training Montage makes it clear that Daniel is being pushed through extreme training, spending entire days from dawn to dusk working to build up his core muscles, then to follow up with balance, skill, and technique.
 Such intense training, with a proper teacher (working exclusively, rather than with a whole class), makes such a quick increase in skill believable.
 Plus, Daniel wasn't a complete novice as he did have some basic training at the YMCA.
 Notably, Daniel barely wins and is clearly outmatched physically.
-He wins, instead, on technique.
+He wins, instead, on technique. note

 - Hero's Classic Car: Mr. Miyagi gives Daniel a 1948 Ford Super DeLuxe, one of his classic cars that Daniel had to Wax On, Wax Off on, as a 16th birthday present.